TD-Addon/StandardsValidator/WARNINGS.md

 ## Offers X travel to Y but there is no corresponding return travel
 One of these NPCs likely has the wrong class.
 A guild guide and shipmaster should not be on the same network even if they share a cell, for example.

+## Does not mention in their destination response
+This NPC has a response to the destination topic that doesn't mention every cell name they offer travel to.

 # Orphaned objects
 These are probably leftovers from previous releases.
 Of course, they might also be intended for an unfinished or unmerged quest.